BC Parks: History

 In July 1910, a party of the British Columbia Provincial Government Expedition led by the Chief Commissioner of Lands Price Ellison explored the region surrounding Crown Mountain on Vancouver Island for the purposes of setting aside land to establish British Columbia's first provincial park.
 Ellison then reported his findings to the Executive Council of British Columbia.

 On March 1, 1911, the executive council passed the Strathcona Park Act, which protected approximately 250000 ha of mountainous terrain from being sold, settled or otherwise occupied.
 While the Park Act was intended to protect the land from being exploited, it exempted both mining claims and timber holdings had been granted prior to the establishment of the park from being voided.
 This statute was further clarified through an amendment made in 1918 that explicitly permitted the "location, acquisition and occupation of mineral claims under the Mineral Act."

 The popularity of Glacier and Yoho National Park, both established by the federal government as national parks in 1886, and of municipal parks like Beacon Hill Park (established 1882) and Stanley Park (established 1888), led the government of Richard McBride to adopt the Provincial Parks Act of 1908.
 The act enabled the provincial government, through the Department of Lands to reserve public lands for the establishment of future parks.

-After the federal government's interest in establishing national park on Vancouver Island became known, the government of McBride amended the Provincial Parks Act to allow the creation of provincial parks by an Order in Council, rather than an act of parliament.
+After the federal government's interest in establishing a national park on Vancouver Island became known, the government of McBride amended the Provincial Parks Act to allow the creation of provincial parks by an Order in Council, rather than an act of parliament.
 And on March 1, 1911, the government of McBride adopted the Strathcona Park Act, which established a 214451 ha park reserve in the centre of the island named Strathcona Provincial Park.
 This success encouraged the McBride government to establish a second park reserve, Mount Robson Provincial Park, in 1913.